boggesstristyn/bootcamp-project/README.md

 We decided to remove all of the researcher created variables and see if we could recreate the results of the study using only census and housing data.
 This reduced our dataset to a total of 22 features.
 Since this information should be more readily available than the researcher’s metrics, it should be possible to retrain our model on other cities as well.

 ### Description and explanation of model’s confusion matrix, including final accuracy score
 Our most accurate model after retraining was our Basic Random Forest model.
 This model achieved a recall and precision of 1.0.
-In contrast our SVC model resulted in a marginal improvement over the Logistic Regression model.
+In contrast our SVC model resulted in a marginal improvement over the Logistic Regression model in terms of recal, precision, and accuracy.
+We used balanced accuracy scores to provide a fair comparison of all models' results.

 #### Basic Logistic Regression Model